voidtuxic/input2midi/README.md

 As this is very WIP, there are some clear limitations.
 My advice would be : don't use it right now.

-- only sends Note ON midi messages with velocity
 - works with node >= 8.9.x < 9.x.y .
 Might work with above versions but I
   wouldn't bet on it
 - supported events :
-  - `keydown`: press to send note
+  - `press`: press keyboard to send note
   - `mousemove` on `x` and `y` to send note with velocity as axis with a range

 ## Requirements